blueberry crumble pie

 • I mentioned this earlier, but it bears repeating: if you want to avoid a pie that leaks fruit juice from its filling, cool the pie completely before slicing.
 Doing so allows the fruit filling to set completely, leading to perfectly clean and self-contained slices!

-Get the Recipe: Blueberry Crumble Pie Recipe
+Get the Recipe: Homemade Blueberry Crumble Pie (Fresh or Frozen Berries)

 This blueberry crumble pie recipe combines two classic desserts: blueberry pie and blueberry crumble!
 Fresh seasonal blueberries are baked in a buttery, flaky pie shell and topped with a buttery, crunchy streusel.

-(4.58 stars) 14 reviews
+(4.69 stars) 29 reviews

 Leave a Review